AP6YC/AP6YC/README.md

 > Why is your handle @AP6YC?

-If you read it like its in Cyrillic, it spells "arboose", which means watermelon in Russian.
+If you read it like it's in Cyrillic, it spells the word "arboose", which means "watermelon" in Russian.

 ---